ycwang-astro/latextools/README.md

 pip install git+https://github.com/ycwang-astro/latextools.git
 ```

-For Windows users that do not use Python: you may download the executables in the [release page](https://github.com/ycwang-astro/latextools/releases/latest), and use `latexport.exe` or `authtex.exe` in your terminal.
+For Windows users that do not use Python: you may download the executables on the [release page](https://github.com/ycwang-astro/latextools/releases/latest), and use `latexport.exe` or `authtex.exe` in your terminal.

 ## Documentation